micaminoff/viaplay-keyboard-shortcuts/README.md

 ## How to use?

-It's currently an unpacked extension so [download this](https://github.com/Hamatti/viaplay-keyboard-shortcuts/archive/master.zip) and unzip it into a folder.
+It's currently an unpacked extension so download and unzip it into a folder.
 Then open your Google Chrome, go to [chrome://extensions](chrome://extensions), enable Developer mode from the toggle and select "Load unpacked" and navigate to the folder you unzipped it into.

 Now whenever you navigate to [viaplay.fi](https://viaplay.fi) and start playing a video, the new keyboard shortcuts will be available.